-This category also includes financial assets bought or issued and then classified either as held for trading or at fair value through profit and loss in application of the fair value option.
+This category also includes financial assets bought or issued and then classified either as held for trading or at fair value through profit and loss according to the fair value option".

 For further details of the accounting treatment of financial assets, we would refer readers to the specific note on "Financial Instruments".